syncthing/docs/includes/cli-commands.rst

     therefore only work when Syncthing is not running.

 ``-`` (a single dash)
-    Switches to an interactive mode where commands can be entered sequentially without calling the ``syncthing cli`` command over and over.
+    Reads subsequent commands from the standard input stream, without needing to call the ``syncthing cli`` command over and over.
 Exits on any invalid command or when EOF (end-of-file) is received.